 This website is used by genealogists and local historians to help them locate burials.
 You can track down where family members were buried and learn about the cemeteries.

 This site does exactly what it says on the tin.
-You can search for your ancestors by name or by a specific dates.
+You can search for your ancestors by name or by a specific date.

 If your families roots are in County Clare then you’re in luck.
-This library website is a wealth of information on genealogy in the area , from list of tithe payments to group memberships and school registrations.
+This library website is a wealth of information on genealogy in the area, from a list of tithe payments to group memberships and school registrations.

 This site contains records of 276,000 families in Belfast, apart from the east.